 K.D. continued.
-"I respect your daughter--" "Since when?"
+"I respect your daughter--" save the children "Since when?"
 Jeff asked him.

 "I always respected her.
 From when she was that high."
 K.D. leveled his hand around his waist.
 "Ask any body.
 Ask her girlfriend, Billie-Marie.
 Billie-Marie will tell you that."
 The effect of the genius-stroke was immediate.
 The Morgan uncles held in their smiles while the Fleetwoods, father and son, bristled.
 Billie-Marie was the fastest girl in town and speeding up by the second.
 "This aint about no Billie-Marie," said Jeff.
 "This is about what you did to my baby sister."
 "Wait a minute," said Misner.
 "Maybe we could get a better fix, K.D., if you could tell us why you did it.
 Why?
 What happened?
 Were you drinking?
 Did she aggravate you somehow?"
 He expected this forthright question to open up a space for honesty, where the men could stop playing bear and come to terms.
 The sudden quiet that followed surprised him.
 Steward and Deek both cleared their sinuses at the same time.
 Arnold Fleetwood stared at his shoes.
 Something, Misner guessed, was askew.
-In that awkward silence they could hear above their heads the light click of heels--the women pacing, servicing, fetching, feeding--whatever it took to save the children who could not save themselves.
-"We don't care about why," said Jeff.
-"What I want to know is what you going to do about it?"
+In that awkward silence they could hear above their heads the light click of heels-the women pacing, servicing, fetching, feeding-whatever it took to save the children who could not save themselves.

+what you going to do about it?"
 He shot his forefinger into the chairarm on the word "do."
 Deek leaned back and spread his thighs wider, as though to welcome territory that belonged to him, "What you have in mind?" he asked.

-"First off, apologize," said Fleet.
+First off, apologize," said Fleet.

-"I just did," said K.D.

-"Not to me.
+"I just did," said K.D. hyn't you talk it over with her then.
+If she's "Not to me.
 To her.
 To her!"
 "Yes, sir," said K.D.
-"I will."

-"All right," Deek said.
+"I will." at make no promises.
+Mable is a "All right," Deek said.
 "That's first.
 What's second?"
 Jeff answered.
-"You better never lay your hand on her again."

-"I won't lay a thing on her, sir."

-"Is there a third?" asked Deek.
+"You better never lay your hand on her again." all.
+"I won't lay a thing on her, sir." the way of that.
+Credit to the "Is there a third?" asked Deek.